RaghavendraRQ/VotingSystem/README.md

 ## 🛡️ Future Enhancements

-- Add cryptographic authentication (e.g., public key signatures)
 - Implement a database backend
 - Web-based interface with Flask or FastAPI
 - Add automated test suite with `pytest`

-## 📘 License

-MIT License

----

-*This project is educational and intended as a prototype.
-Not suitable for production-grade voting systems without further security audits.*